My Third UPDATE on My DIY Cat Enclosure….How’s It Looking?

 The quoted price for a set of 4 was higher on Wayfair (only thing is that as a first time customer I would have been given a 10% off coupon) I ordered 3 sets off Amazon; guess-timating that was about how many I would need to build a runner.
 I saw that one guy had purchased 10 sets to build a whole kitty enclosure; not just a runner or tunnel area.
 It looked really good.

 Anyway, I really like working outside this time of year.
 We’ve had some more of that weird Georgia weather again with periodic rain, so that kind of stalled my plans.
 Anyway, back to the storage cubes….These are actually grids.
-They are nice and heavy too, so you’re not rolling the dice with some flimsy junk that your cat may or may not be able to escape from.
+They are nice and heavy too, so you’re not rolling the dice with some flimsy junk that your cat may be able to pry loose and escape from.

 They are all 14″ square.
 Next included is a bunch of these round disc thingys.
 These are the connectors you use to fasten the grids together to make them do whatever.
 At first, oddly enough I had trouble with them and didn’t realize that they have slots on the bottom AND on the sides with which you insert the corners of the grids.